tecladocode/web-dev-bootcamp/curriculum/section04/lectures/02_opening_html/README.md

 </html>
 ```

-We have the `DOCTYPE`, which tells the browser that this is an HTML document.
+We have the `DOCTYPE`, which tells the browser that this is an HTML5 document.
 The browser will receive this code (which basically, is just text written in a specific way).
 If we tell the browser this is HTML code, then it can try to understand it by following the HTML rules it knows.

-Then there's an `<html>` elements, and inside it, we have `<head>` and `<body>`.
-I've used indentation, or put spaces in front of each element's content, so it's easier for us to know what's inside which element.
+Then there's an `<html>` element, and inside it, we have `<head>` and `<body>`.
+I've indented some of the elements, which means I've placed spaces in front of the element's tags.
+We do this to organise our code, making it easy to see what is inside a given element.
 HTML doesn't care about that though.
 Everything could be on one line, for all it cares!

 The `<head>`, for the most part, contains information for the browser.
 The `<body>` contains what the user will see in the page.

 We've got a couple `<meta>` elements, which include information like the character set the browser uses[^character_sets], or information to help determine how the page will scale with the size of different devices.

 Then we've got a `<title>` element, that gives the window a title.
 This is shown in your browser and in your browser tabs.
+Search engines like Google can also use the contents of this element in their search results.

 Let's add a bit more code to the `<body>` so something shows up when we open the file: